-The project's objective is to conceptualize a sustainable tourism and strategic development plan for SINP using the stakeholders' participation and perspective and statement of natural significance approaches. heritage It is associated with the preliminary requirements for the nomination bid in the United Nations Educational, Scientific and Cultural Organization (UNESCO) World Natural Heritage Site.
+The project's objective is to conceptualize a sustainable tourism and strategic development plan for SINP using the stakeholders' participation and perspective and statement of natural heritage significance approaches.
+It is associated with the preliminary requirements for the nomination bid in the United Nations Educational, Scientific and Cultural Organization (UNESCO) World Natural Heritage Site.